skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *How does this library differ from the other ones?*<br/>
 **A**: Most of the other libraries define the states as C++ classes.
-While this can have some advantages, it requires you to create a class for each state.
+While this can have some advantages, it requires you to create a struct/class for each state.
 With Spaghetti, you just add an enumerator value.

 - **Q**: *How are runtime errors handled?*<br/>